SteveKCheng/Mallard/README.md

     - STRUCT
     - arrays (fixed-length)
   - Not all types whose values can be read (from DuckDB vectors) can be bound to parameters in prepared statements
+  - Query extended type information (for STRUCT, ENUM, etc.)
   - Caching of objects
     - Open DuckDB database objects
+  - Implement “version 2” of ADO.NET
+    - Using the base classes from ``System.Data.Common`` not the interfaces
   - User-defined functions
   - Appenders (DuckDB's API to insert many values quickly into a table)
   - Adapters for ``Microsoft.Data.Analysis.DataFrame``
-  - Error reporting (exceptions) needs to be regularized
   - Not all features that work have been thoroughly tested
-  - Not completely compatible with AOT compilation
+  - Make completely compatible with AOT compilation
     - Reflection is required at least for conversion of composite types, e.g. ``MyEnum[]``
     - Does not use MSIL code generation but does instantiate generic methods for types only known at run-time
     - Conversion for primitive types does not require reflection; all code is statically visible to the compiler